Inequality in the Age of Pseudonymity: Characterizing Sybil-Proof Measures

 \subsection{The Family of Constant Measures}

-The previous results seem to point towards the possibility that large swaths of the design space for Sybil-proof measures are occupied by metrics that are expressible using constant functions.
-Before carrying out our full characterization of Sybil-proof metrics, we fully analyze one specific such measure (\cref{def:MeasureConstant}), and then follow by considering the family of constant measures (\cref{def:FamilyConstant}).
-We prove in \cref{res:DesiderataConstant} that one constant measure in particular can satisfy the complete desiderata (where the transfer and egalitarian zero principles are in their weak form).
-While the large set of properties may paint a seemingly rosy picture, the measure cannot be used to meaningfully compare the inequality of two wealth distributions, being a constant function.
-Our characterization of the constant measure family plays a key technical role in later main results, as, by satisfying certain mild properties, any measure must collapse into such a form. \begin{definition}[The Baseline Measure $\baseline$] Given any wealth distribution $x = \left(x_1, \dots, x_k \right) \in \mathbb{R}_{\ge 0}^k$ where $k \in \mathbb{N}$, the baseline measure $\baseline$ is defined as: $\baseline \left( x \right) \define 0.$ \end{definition} \begin{restatable}{proposition}{resDesiderataConstant} The measure $\baseline$ is scale independent, population insensitive, symmetric, Sybil-proof, and satisfies the weak egalitarian zero and transfer principles. \end{restatable} This result can be proven by going back to the definitions of the different axioms and seeing that, due to the measure being constant, these properties hold by definition.
+The previous results seem to point to the possibility that large swaths of the design space of Sybil-proof measures are occupied by metrics that are expressible using constant functions.
+Before carrying out our full characterization of Sybil-proof metrics, we analyze one specific such measure (\cref{def:MeasureConstant}), and follow by considering the family of constant measures (\cref{def:FamilyConstant}).
+We prove in \cref{res:DesiderataConstant} that one particular constant measure can satisfy the complete desiderata, where the transfer and egalitarian zero principles are in their weak form.
+While the large set of properties may paint a seemingly rosy picture, the measure cannot be used to meaningfully compare two wealth distributions, being a constant function.
+Our characterization of the constant measure family plays a key technical role in later results, as, by satisfying certain mild properties, any measure collapses to this form. \begin{definition}[Baseline Measure $\baseline$] Given any wealth distribution $x = \left(x_1, \dots, x_k \right) \in \mathbb{R}_{\ge 0}^k$ where $k \in \mathbb{N}$, the \emph{baseline measure} $\baseline$ is defined as: $\baseline \left( x \right) \define 0.$ \end{definition} \begin{restatable}{proposition}{resDesiderataConstant} The measure $\baseline$ is scale independent, population insensitive, symmetric, Sybil-proof, and satisfies the weak egalitarian zero and weak transfer principles. \end{restatable} This result can be proven by going back to the definitions of the different axioms and seeing that, due to the measure being constant, these properties hold by definition.